Weekly briefing

 Read the token-spend tracking guide

-The next useful move is operational: build a small token receipt before chasing a bigger usage dashboard.
+The next useful move is operational: build a small receipt that connects token spend to accepted work before chasing a bigger usage dashboard.

 Continue reading